-- Does not include subgingival scaling with hand instrumentation. - If done emergently (eg. during score traums or resuscitation efforts), peripheral philobotomy is classified as Category III. - If there is no risk present of biding or of otherwise violent patients - \ Use of an ultrasonic device for scaling and root planing would greatly reduce or eliminate the risk for percutaneous injury to the provider.
-If significant physical force with hand instrumentation is assistipated to be necessary, scaling and not planing and other Class II procedures could be reasonably classified as Category III. - Making and suturing an episiotumy is classified as Category III.
+- Does not include subgingival scaling with hand instrumentation. - Does not include unogangest scaling with mass anternationality.
+If done emergenity (og, during acute trauma or restacization efforts), perpheral philoboromy in classified as Category III.
+If there is no risk present of biolog or of otherwise violent patients.

+Use of an ultrasonic device for scaling and root planing would greatly reduce or eliminate the risk for percutaneous injury to the provider.
+If significant physical force with hand instrumentation is anticipated to be necessary, scaling and mor planing and other Class II procedures could be reasonably classified as Category III.
+Making and suturing an opiactamy is classified as Category III.
+If unexpected circumstances require moving to an upon procedure (rg, laparotomy or thoraconomy), some of these procedures will he classified as Category III.

-If unexpected discumstances require moving to an upon procedure (eg, laparotomy or thoracotomy), some of these procedures will he classified as Category III. - \ If moving to an open procedure is required, these procedures will be classified as Category III. - \ If opening a joint is indicated and/or use of power instruments (eg. drills) is necessary, this procedure is classified as Category III. \ A procedure involving bones, major voxulature, and/or they body cauties will be classified as Category III. - Removal of an erupted or nonerupted tooth requiring elevation of a mucoperiosteal flap, removal of bone, or sectioning of tooth and waturing if needed."
+- If moving to an open procedure is required, these procedures will be classified as Category III. - If opening a juint is indicated and/or me of power instruments (eg, drills) is necessary, this procedure is classified as Category III.
+A procedure involving bones, major vssculature, and/or deep body cattiles will be classified as Category III. - Removal of an erupted or nonerapted tooth requiring deviation of a mocoperiosteal flap, removal of bone, or sectioning of tooth and saturing if needed."